Understanding Global Macroeconomics

 Program fee is exempt from VAT for clients located in the Netherlands.
 For other EU and Non-EU clients, VAT may be due by client and will not be charged by AIF.
 Fees may be subject to change.

-100% of the attendees in the May 2016 session would recommend this program to their colleagues.
-(Note: the program was called Macroeconomics and Global Financial Markets)
+100% of the attendees in the October 2017 session would recommend this program to their colleagues.

 “Program gives a good overview on the subject and is relevant in the current economic scenario.”